 Isuzu D-Max VS LDV T60

-- Still noisy when driven hard
+- Still a bit noisy

 - Packed with features

 |Engine Type||3.0L turbo|

 The LDV T60 was rather a pleasant surprise at its Australian launch in 2017.
 It was a Chinese-built dual-cab ute that actually looked pretty good, seemed well-built, drove nicely, was adequately capable off-road and it was sharply priced and well-equipped.

 Now, a few years down the track, the big news is that all new LDV T60s on-sale now should come equipped with Australian-tuned suspension, which was only available previously in the limited edition Trailrider version of the LDV T60.
 Better still, the suspension tune-up was devised by Walkinshaw Automotive Group, the company responsible for long-time HSV production.

 Has this change – aimed at improving the ute’s ride and handling and thus bolster its appeal to a ute-loving public – actually been successful?

 We drove an LDV T60 Luxe, the top-spec of the two-variant T60 range, to find out.

 |Engine Type||2.8L turbo|